 Opening a bank account could lower your credit score temporarily, but this is only likely to be a problem if you open several accounts in a short space of time.

-Each time you apply for a current account, a credit search will be carried out.
+Each time you apply for a current account, a credit search is usually carried out (especially if the account has an overdraft).
 If you make a number of applications close together, lenders will see multiple searches on your credit report and this could indicate you’re desperate for credit.
 As a result, they may be less willing to accept your application.
 To reduce the risk of this happening, try to space out your applications by around 6 months.

 How to open another current account